 We say “at least” because the stories detailed in this report very likely undercount the number of transgender and gender non-conforming people who were killed in the United States this year.
 Although advocates, bloggers and media groups have elevated the epidemic of violence against transgender and gender non-conforming people in the past several years, data collection is often incomplete or unreliable when it comes to violent and fatal crimes against transgender and gender non-conforming people.
 Some victims’ deaths may go unreported, while others may not be identified as transgender or gender non-conforming.

 Even in the face of physical danger, hatred and discrimination — sometimes ruthlessly endorsed and enforced by those at the highest level of our government — transgender and gender non-conforming people live courageously and overcome unjust barriers in all corners of our country.
-For example, more than 20 transgender candidates ran for public office this year.
+In recent years, barriers have been broken by transgender and non-binary candidates like Danica Roem, Andrea Jenkins and Sarah McBride, and their victories have inspired even more transgender and non-binary candidates to run.
 However, until we as a country address and dismantle the barriers faced by transgender and gender non-conforming people, they will continue to face higher rates of discrimination, poverty, homelessness and violence.
-You can learn more about the multiple intersecting obstacles that transgender and gender non-conforming people face in the U.S. in the Human Rights Campaign Foundation’s 2018 report “Dismantling a Culture of Violence.”
+You can learn more about the multiple intersecting obstacles that transgender and gender non-conforming people face in the U.S. in the Human Rights Campaign Foundation’s report “Dismantling a Culture of Violence.”

 In life, each of the individuals memorialized in this report went to extraordinary lengths to live authentically.
 In death, we must honor their truth and bravery with action.